Today's Articles

 On this date in 2005, the Mexican government issued postage stamps of Memín Pinguín.

 The late Yolanda Vargas Dulchéis created Memín Pinguín.
 Memin Pinguín is a Black comic personality whose cartoons have been published throughout Mexico and other Latin countries since 1943 in various publications.
-Stories feature him as a very poor Afro Mexican boy who is often taunted and laughed at.
+Stories feature him as a poor Afro Mexican boy often taunted and laughed at.
 The original character, Memín Pingo, by some Mexicans, was changed to Pingüín when they found that the word was slang for "penis" in some countries.

 The stories include comedy and soap opera elements.
 Memín, having read that Cleopatra took milk baths to lighten her skin, tries the same treatment in one issue.
 His mother cried because her son wanted to change his skin color.
 A repentant Memín decides to be proud of his race and color to honor his good mother.
 In another, Memín decides not to take communion after a cruel boy tells him Blacks aren't allowed in Heaven, pointing to the lack of Black angels in religious paintings as proof.
 Memín reasons that, since he's going to Hell anyway, he can make any mischief he wants.
 This prompted some Roman Catholic priests to boycott the magazine.

-After sales plummeted, the authors and illustrators published an issue in which Memín takes communion and dreams of becoming an angel.
+After-sales plummeted, the authors and illustrators published an issue in which Memín takes communion and dreams of becoming an angel.

 In addition to Mexico, Memín remains a popular magazine in Puerto Rico, Venezuela, Peru, Argentina, Chile, Panama, Colombia, the Philippines, and other countries.
 At its peak, it had a weekly circulation of one and a half million issues in Mexico; as of mid-2005, it sold over 100,000 issues a week.